3100-Robotics/evergreen-main-template/README.md

 # TODO
-Put in a readme about the actual robot
+Delete this README and put in information about the actual robot according to LTPM

 # 3100 Template Repository
 Differs to WPILib generated template: